top of page

 • Soup - Fresh, green, and beautiful.
 The perfect springtime meal!

-There are so many other great uses for nettles; I honestly don't come close to foraging enough of them to try all the recipes I'd like!
+There are so many other great uses for nettles.
+I don't come close to foraging enough of them to try all the recipes I'd like!
 That's why I'm planting nettles at my house!
-I would recommend the same if you have trouble finding nettles, or can't get enough of them like me.
+I recommend the same if you have trouble finding nettles or can't get enough like me.

 A jar of nettle pesto